SeydaBA/Fusion/README.md

 - **G1 — Certificate.** With probability ≥ 1−α, every gated grid point has `|δ̄(v)| ≤ ε`,
   simultaneously and across all axes sharing the bootstrap supremum.
-- **G2 — Bias budget.** A computable worst-case ceiling `B̂_max` on the leaked bias, plus a bias-aware confidence interval that widens to absorb it (Armstrong–Kolesár).
+- **G2 — Bias budget.** A computable worst-case ceiling `B̂_max` on the leaked bias, plus a bias-aware confidence interval that widens to absorb it.
 - **G3 — Audit.** An assumption-free, Neyman-orthogonal estimate of the bias *actually injected*, checked against the budget.